crayxt/translate/README.md

 # Translation Toolkit
-Toolkit for translating, checking, revising, and extracting glossary terms from PO/TS/RESX/STRINGS/TXT localization files using Gemini, OpenAI, or Anthropic APIs.
+Toolkit for translating, checking, revising, and extracting glossary terms from PO/TS/RESX/STRINGS/TXT/Android XML localization files using Gemini, OpenAI, or Anthropic APIs.

 # Recent Updates

+- Added Android `<resources>` XML support for translation, revision, and term extraction.
+Translation and revision use a paired-source workflow (`--source-file`) for Android target exports that retain only resource IDs.
+- Android XML support handles both `<string>` and `<plurals>`, pairs entries by resource name, and preserves inline XML such as `<xliff:g>` placeholders.
+- Literal escape normalization now works in both directions, so formats that use literal control escapes (for example Android XML `\n`) keep them as literal escapes instead of being rewritten as real line breaks or doubled escapes.
+- The bundled Kazakh rules now explicitly prefer natural active confirmation questions over passive calques for yes/no prompts such as delete, replace, hide, restart, enable, and similar UI actions.
 - Translation, check, revise, and extract now use real provider-level system instructions instead of embedding faux "system" text inside the normal request prompt.
 - Gemini requests now send structured batch payloads and use structured response schemas.
 Legacy text-prompt rendering is still kept as a provider fallback path.
 - Added native OpenAI provider support, including structured JSON output support and Flex mode.